dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/additional-scenarios.md

 The placeholder `{ELEMENT ID}` is the ID of the HTML element to display.

-::: moniker range=">= aspnetcore-5.0"

 ## Influence HTML `<head>` tag elements

-*This section applies to Blazor WebAssembly and Blazor Server.*
+*This section applies to the upcoming ASP.NET Core 5.0 release of Blazor WebAssembly and Blazor Server.*

 When rendered, the `Title`, `Link`, and `Meta` components add or update data in the HTML `<head>` tag elements: